lewis-hue/End-to-End-Data-Architecture-and-Analytics-Pipeline-on-AWS/README.md

 **Description:**

-**AWS Database Migration Service (DMS)** is used to migrate data from the curated S3 data lake to a queryable database for analysis using **Amazon Athena**.
-DMS ensures that the data remains synchronized and available for querying in real time.
+The **AWS Database Migration Service (DMS)** migrates curated data from Amazon S3 to a queryable database, ensuring the data is readily available for querying using **Amazon Athena**.

 **Impact:**

-- Ensures that the curated data is migrated efficiently and accurately.
+- **Efficient Data Migration**: Ensures smooth, automated data migration with minimal downtime.
-- Keeps the data flow automated and consistent across different environments.
+- **Real-time Synchronization**: Keeps data synchronized between systems, ensuring consistency.

 **Importance:**

-Data migration is necessary for preparing the data for easy querying and analysis, reducing manual intervention and ensuring real-time updates.
+Data migration is essential for making the curated data easily accessible for querying and further analysis, improving the efficiency of the overall pipeline.

 ---